-- Some information about the vulnerability is published without giving any hints about the exploit. - This use case is different than what is typically called "full-disclosure." - As a middle way between full public disclosure and a privately coordinated disclosure, a finder or a - vendor may publish some preliminary notice about the existence of a vulnerability and its
+Some information about the vulnerability is published without giving any hints about the exploit.
+This use case is different than what is typically called "full-disclosure."

+As a middle way between full public disclosure and a privately coordinated disclosure, a finder or a vendor may publish some preliminary notice about the existence of a vulnerability and its

-467 468 469 470 disclosure timeline.
-Information disclosed may contain names of vulnerable product or component, worst case impact, and location of future advisories, but not provide any hints about exploiting the vulnerability such as source code changes or vulnerability type.
-This disclosure scenario is common when a large number of vendors are affected and maintaining confidentiality can be difficult.
-471 472 473 474 Such advance notice helps all the responding parties (i.e., upstream vendors, downstream vendors, users and defenders) to plan and prepare to respond to the disclosure.
+Such advance notice helps all the responding parties (i.e., upstream vendors, downstream vendors, users and defenders) to plan and prepare to respond to the disclosure.
 Preparation may involve identifying potentially affected products and assets, identifying personnel responsible for analyzing the security fixes, making code changes or patching, testing, and solution delivery.

-475 476 The variations, including causes, preventions, and responses from Use Case 2 also apply to Use Case $3$ .
-477 Example 1.
-Vendor advance warning: 478 479 480 481 On April 28, 2016, OpenSSL project team announced a new software release with fixes for several 'high' severity security defects that was made available on May 3rd, 2016.
+The variations, including causes, preventions, and responses from Use Case 2 also apply to Use Case 3.

+Example 1.
+Vendor advance warning:

+On April 28, 2016, OpenSSL project team announced a new software release with fixes for several 'high' severity security defects that was made available on May 3rd, 2016.
 The users and downstream vendors had five days to plan and prepare for taking response measures, thus minimizing the preparation time required for the responders.

-482 Example 2.
-Vendor expected cadence: 483 484 485 486 Oracle published Critical Patch Update Advisories on a pre-determined quarterly schedule.
-According to Oracle , a pre-release announcement is also published five days prior to each Critical Patch Update release with a summary of affected products and risks.
+Example 2.
+Vendor expected cadence:

+Oracle published Critical Patch Update Advisories on a pre-determined quarterly schedule.
+According to Oracle8, a pre-release announcement is also published five days prior to each Critical Patch Update release with a summary of affected products and risks.
 This notification serves as a trigger to initiate a customer's patching procedure.

-487 Example 3.
-Researcher advance warning: 488 489 490 491 On 22nd March 2015, Stefan Metzmacher published an advance warning on website badlock.org , that a crucial security bug in Windows and Samba would be disclosed on April 12th, 2016.
+Example 3.
+Researcher advance warning:

+On 22nd March 2015, Stefan Metzmacher published an advance warning on website badlock.org, that a crucial security bug in Windows and Samba would be disclosed on April 12th, 2016.
 System administrators responsible for Windows or Samba server infrastructure were advised to be ready to patch their systems.